Media! Tech! Parenting!

 For parents of digital kids, who with their children take all-the-time media access for granted, the greatest challenge is to figure out how to moderate what their youngsters see and hear in the days immediately following an event.
 It’s especially difficult because adults often want to be updated continuously by media resources.

 Here’s a Boston Globe article with suggestions about how parents can help children feel safer and more secure after frightening events.
-Written by pediatrician Claire McCarthy for her MD Mama column, the piece also offers links to additional resources on parenting after scary, media saturated events.
+Written by pediatrician Claire McCarthy for her MD Mama column, the piece also offers links to additional resources on parenting after scary, media-saturated events.
 Dr. McCarthy reminds parents that they can get their updates from smartphones and laptops rather than keeping a radio or television turned on.

 shooting tips quote